HinmaOgat/pose-estimation/README.md

 # Instructions for use

 ## Before running application
-Please create a csv fie called 'secretstuff.csv' in the same directory as app.py.
+Please create a csv file called 'secretstuff.csv' in the same directory as app.py.
 Inside this csv file, in the first and second lines respectively, insert:
 Secret key, \*\*secret key provided\*\*
 API key, \*\*API key provided\*\*